 The town of Nocera Terinese and the nearby archaeological site at Temesa are also worth the detour.

+A little way further north we also recommend a visit to the large historic town of Cosenza, the hill town of Caccuri, the town of Castiglione Cosentino and the historic centre of Rende.
 Continuing further northwards visit the hill village at Rossano, then on the coast north of Rossano see the remains of the ancient city of Sybaris.
 Close to Sybaris you should also visit the village at Cassano allo Ionio.

 Heading inland in northern Calabria the historic centres of Morano Calabro and Castrovillari merit a visit, as does the town and castle at Corigliano, the medieval centre of Cariati and the pretty village of Scala Coeli.
 Continue to the western side of the peninsula to the small town of Santa Maria del Cedro and the ancient city of Laos.